haddocking/haddocking.github.io/education/powerfit/index.md

 mostly through a few mouse clicks.

 <a class="prompt prompt-info">
-  Open the density map together with ribosome and KsgA.
+  Open the density map together with the ribosome and KsgA.
 </a>
 <a class="prompt prompt-cmd">
     chimera ribosome-KsgA.map ribosome.pdb KsgA.pdb